How to Perform Content Marketing Audit

 Proofreading and correction

 Time to read all the articles you’ve created, watch all the videos and, perform the content parsing.
-You’ve got the numbers, now you should check whether all the things you’ve created can sparkle the interest in people.
+You’ve got the numbers, now you should check whether all the things you’ve created can spark the interest in people.
 To achieve this, you should rate all the posts as if you are just a reader.

 Imagine you are your own subscriber and be as honest as possible when grading your content.
 You can pick whatever method is suitable for you while grading content: for example, use a 1-10 scale.
 In the end, you will have a list of your content with those marks, sorted from best to worst.